WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 All She Does Is Care About Herself And Try To Make My Life A Misery So All I'll Do Is Return The Favour

+Im Going To Keep Going
+And I Know She Will Too

 ‍